gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideClientBundle.md

   <li>Provides runtime support for evaluating static methods when the stylesheet is injected.
 Triggered / dynamic updates could be added in the future if we allow programmatic manipulation of the style elements. </li>

 <ul>
-  <li>If the user-defined function can be statically evaluated by the compiler, then the implementation of the specific <a href="/p/google-web-toolkit/wiki/CssResource">CssResource</a> should collapse to just a string literal. </li></ul>
+  <li>If the user-defined function can be statically evaluated by the compiler, then the implementation of the specific CssResource should collapse to just a string literal. </li></ul>

   <li>This allows easy support for non-structural skinning changes. </li></ul>